AppsFlyer/kafka-mirror-tester/README.md

 `--bootstrap-server`: A kafka server from which to bootstrap

+`--use-message-headers`: Whether to use message headers to encode metadata (or encode it within the payload)

 The producer would generate messages containing the header and adding the payload for as long as needed in order to reach the `message-size` and send them to kafka.
 It will try to achieve the desired throughput (send batches and in prallel) but will not exceed it.
 If it is unable to achieve the desired throughput we'll emit a log warning and continue.